 An Honors Project is an opportunity for students to develop leadership, service, research and creative scholarship skills as part of a course.
 Faculty prepare the learning activities and guide students throughout the semester.
 Upon successful completion, students will receive a transcript designation.

-Honors Project - Faculty and Students Development
+Honors Project - Process

 Students are to identify a course they would like to complete an Honors Project in and confirm the project with their professor within the first two weeks of class.
 Using the Honors Project Confirmation Form, both the professor and Honors students will describe the learning activities and expectations.
 Project learning activities allows the student to go deeper into the course material while aligning to at least two Honors Objectives.
 This form is for programmatic record keeping as well as a tool for both faculty and students to form a learning agreement.